cannadayr/git-sqlite/README.md

 git-sqlite init newdatabase.db
 ```

-attach the database to your repository (has to be done for each repo):
+attach the database to your repository (has to be done once for each repo):
 ```
 git-sqlite attach newdatabase.db
 ```